Nemikolh/nemikolh.github.io/deck/oil/slides.md

 ---

-The automatic layout in Oil follow a set of rules similar to HTML layout.
+The automatic layout in Oil follow a set of rules similar to HTML.

 <div class="reset">
 <div class="fullwidth">